Chordless cycle filtrations for dimensionality detection in complex networks via topological data analysis: Methods

 A network generation procedure following the $\mathbb{S}^D/\mathbb{H}^{D+1}$ model is described in Algorithm~1 in Supplementary Information, where a cutoff $\kappa_c$ is calculated to prevent excessive fluctuations in the largest expected degrees when $\gamma<3$; see~\cite{boguna2004cut}.

-\paragraph{Microcanonical formulation of $\mathbb{S}^D$ model.} A microcanonical version of the $\mathbb{S}^1$ model was first proposed in~\cite{starnini2019geometric}, where it was called \emph{geometric randomization model} (GR).
-The GR works on the sequence of observed node degrees and assigns node positions randomly in the similarity space.
+\paragraph{Microcanonical formulation of $\mathbb{S}^D$ model.} A microcanonical version of the $\mathbb{S}^1$ model was first proposed in~\cite{starnini2019geometric}, where it was called geometric randomization model (GR).
+The GR operates on the sequence of observed node degrees and assigns node positions at random in the similarity space.
 The network is rewired to maximize the likelihood that the new topology is generated by the $\mathbb{S}^1$ model while preserving the observed degrees and, thus, the total number of edges.

-In this work, we extended GR to higher dimensional similarity spaces, which we call D-GR.
+In this work, we extended GR to higher-dimensional similarity spaces, which we call D-GR.
 We used D-GR to generate synthetic networks for dimensionality estimation when investigating the relationship between total persistence in homological dimension $1$ computed from three types of chordless cycles filtrations and the inferred dimension (see Section~\ref{subsec:data-driven}).
 We want to highlight the main difference with respect to the previous approach~\cite{almagro2022detecting}.
 In~\cite{almagro2022detecting}, the authors infer the set of degrees $\kappa$ from a given network and generate synthetic networks with Eq.~\eqref{eq:PD} given the parameters $\beta$ and~$D$.
 Although in~\cite{almagro2022detecting} the degree distribution of the generated surrogates is very similar to that of the input network, the D-GR procedure is more constrained and maintains the exact degree values of the input network.

 In the D-GR model, we assign to each node $i$ a random position in the $D+1$ dimensional Euclidean space $\mathbf{v}_i \in \mathbb{R}^{D+1}$ with $||\mathbf{v}_i|| = R$.
 The nodes are uniformly distributed on the $D$-sphere using Marsaglia's algorithm~\cite{marsaglia1972choosing}.
+The rewiring procedure is carried out with the Metropolis--Hastings algorithm, aimed at finding the adjacency matrix that maximizes the likelihood function